raspberrypilearning/blockscad-coder-keyring/en/step_4.md

 --- /hint ---
 --- /hints ---

 + Look closely, are the E and R joined together?
+If not, you will need to adjust your code.